 I was a PhD student for two years, working on “Virtualized systems and Clouds security”.
 My research focus included open source system security (SELinux, PaX & grsecurity, Linux kernel security), virtualization (KVM), containers (Docker, rkt), cloud managers and orchestration (OpenStack, OpenShift, Kubernetes) and distributed file systems (Ceph, GlusterFS).

-I am now working as a Linux system security research engineer.
+I now work as a Linux system security research engineer.

 My relation to Free and Open Source Software